strncat/strncat.github.io/_posts/math/2024-04-16-limit-rational-functions.markdown

 \end{align*}
 $$
 </div>
 This one is trickier.
-We want to divide by $x$ but the problem is that we'll end up with
+We want to divide by $$x$$ but the problem is that we'll end up with
 <div>
 $$
 \begin{align*}